-The pull of responding immediately to daily needs within the Community can take focus away from giving clear time and promoting activity on strategic projects.
+The pull of responding immediately to daily needs within the Community can take focus away from giving focused time and activity on strategic projects.

 We are encouraging a culture of strategic thought and action, where future needs are appropriately balanced with present ones.